 I would get the non-recourse structure if there is no cost.
 It keeps the loan simple and indicates that the lender is focused on the property as the repayment source.
 On the other hand, some banks will look for recourse to give you the best pricing.
 Assuming you're not highly levered, I don't see this as a big risk.
 In my experience with defaulted loans, it is a lengthy and costly process to pursue a guarantor for a deficiency.
 As a lender, I didn't find much comfort in a guaranty because I knew it would be unlikely that we could force the guarantor to pay.
-I preferred a well-structured loan at the outset with lower leverage that reduces the likelihood I would ever have to rely on a guarantor for support later.
+I preferred a wellstructured loan at the outset with lower leverage that reduces the likelihood I would ever have to rely on a guarantor for support later.
+Nonetheless, recourse is expected for most bank and credit union loans.